 - 1. Total Return.
 The performance of a mutual fund is always expressed in terms of its total return, which is the sum of the change in a fund's net asset value (NAV), its dividends and its capital gains distributions over a given period of time, net of its expenses. - 2.
 Market Conditions.
 A fund's true performance potential needs to be evaluated within the context of the market environment prevailing during the different periods used.
-It is most relevant to investors to measure the performance of a fund within a 5-year time frame as it will most likely cover a mix of market conditions that may be translated into a more reliable long-term indicator of the fund manager's investment management abilities. - 3.
-Benchmarks.
+It is most relevant to investors to measure the performance of a fund within a 5-year time frame as it will most likely cover a mix of market conditions that may be translated into a more reliable long-term indicator of the fund manager's investment management abilities.

+3. Benchmarks.
 Benchmarking is one of the most important aspects of a mutual fund's total return performance.
 A fund's performance metrics only have meaning if they are compared to appropriate "guideposts," or benchmarks.

-As for the Fund, considering that it is invested in high-quality debt instruments issued by the Republic of the Philippines and prime Philippine companies, its performance is measured against 50% PSE Index and 48% Bloomberg Sovereign Bond Index 1-5 Year, net of tax (adjusted by Sun Life) and 2% Philippine Peso Time Deposit Rate 1 Month to 3 Months, net of tax.
+Given the Fund's objective to invest in a composition of equity securities and/or government and corporate debt securities, its performance is measured against 50% PSE Index and 48% Bloomberg Sovereign Bond Index 1 to 5 Year and 2% Philippine Peso Time Deposit 1 to 3 Months.